DynamoDB – Introduction

 - Table sizes have no limits, but accounts have a 256 table limit unless you request a higher cap.

-- Only Five local and five global secondary indexes per table are permitted.
+- Only Five local and twenty global secondary (default quota) indexes per table are permitted.

 - DynamoDB does not prevent the use of reserved words as names.